Hyun3246/hyun3246.github.io/_posts/2025-02-07-[SQL First Step] 11. Limit the Returning Rows - LIMIT.md

 3 rows in set (0.00 sec)
 ```

-> Although you can get the same result when using `LIMIT` or `WHERE`, they have totally different functions. `LIMIT` limits the number of returning rows, which is processed finally after procesisng `WHERE`.
+> Although you can get the same result when using `LIMIT` or `WHERE`, they have totally different functions. `LIMIT` limits the number of returning rows, which is processed finally after processing `WHERE`.

 <span style="color:#F5F5F7">By setting `OFFSET`, you can choose which row to start</span>.
 Indexing is similar to python, which stats at 0.